Flooger25/DnD_Wiki/Characters/phaelah.md

 # Phaelah

-Phaelah is the 45th Archmage of Meridia.
+Phaelah is the 45th Archmage of Meridia and last known apprentice of [Katarus](katarus.md).

 | Basic Information | |
 | - | - |